Education

 400-Level, 500-Level, and 600-Level Courses

 Students who complete the Electrical and Electronic Engineering Undergraduate Major may continue to study the same discipline in more depth by taking the Electrical and Electronic Graduate Major.
-There are also closely related interdisciplinary graduate majors that students may advance to, which are the Energy Science and Engineering, Human Centered Science and Biomedical Engineering, and Nuclear Engineering Graduate Majors.
+There are also closely related interdisciplinary graduate majors that students may advance to, which are the Energy Science and Informatics, Human Centered Science and Biomedical Engineering, and Nuclear Engineering Graduate Majors.

 Page Top